symmetriccurve/Interview-questions/Reactjs Question.md

 ### What are redux middleware ?

 Middleware are the utility libraries that act in between actions and redux store.
 Middleware are useful in a lot of use cases like for doing async actions, a thunk of saga middleware is used.
-To log actions and how stroe is responsind to those actions, a redux logger middleware is used.
+To log actions and how store is responding to those actions, a redux logger middleware is used.

 Middleware are configure on creation of the store